 GHG emissions resulting from Alternatives A are primarily indirect (indirect mobile emissions from delivery, patron, and employee vehicles).
 The federal government has enacted measures that would reduce GHG emissions from mobile sources, some of which have been accounted for in the air quality model used to estimate mobile emissions.
-Consistent with the 2016 GHG Guidance and SO 3399, BMPs have been provided in Section 2.0 to reduce project-related GHG emissions, such as reducing the idling of heavy equipment and thus CO2 emissions.
+Consistent with the 2023 CEQ Guidance and SO 3399, BMPs have been provided in Section 2.0 to reduce project-related GHG emissions, such as reducing the idling of heavy equipment and thus CO2 emissions.
 Operational BMPs would reduce indirect GHG emissions from electricity use, water and wastewater transport, and waste transport through the installation of energy efficient lighting, heating, and cooling systems, low-flow appliances, drought resistant landscaping, and recycling receptacles.
-Operational BMPs would also reduce indirect mobile GHG emissions by requiring adequate ingress and egress to minimize vehicle idling and preferential parking for vanpools and carpools to reduce project-related trips.
+Operational BMPs would also reduce indirect mobile GHG emissions by requiring adequate ingress and egress to minimize vehicle idling, providing 20 percent of parking spaces with electric service capacity to enable future installation of electric vehicle (EV) charging stations, and preferential parking and employee incentives for vanpools and carpools to reduce project-related trips.

-Direct and indirect GHG emissions are not substantial; however, project-related GHG emissions have been quantified (Table 4.15-3) and furthermore, project-related emissions will be reduced with the implementation of BMPs provided in Section 2.
-This approach is consistent with the 2016 CEQ Guidance, which directs agencies to quantify direct and indirect emissions of project alternatives and to consider GHG reduction measures that are reasonable and consistent with achieving the purpose and need for the proposed action.
+Direct and indirect GHG emissions are not substantial; however, project-related GHG emissions have been quantified (Table 4.15-3A) and furthermore, project-related emissions will be reduced with the implementation of BMPs provided in Section 2.
+This approach is consistent with the 2023 CEQ Guidance, which directs agencies to quantify direct and indirect emissions of project alternatives and to consider GHG reduction measures that are reasonable and consistent with achieving the purpose and need for the proposed action.
 Additionally, the implementation of project BMPs, such as using clean fuel vehicles, installing energy efficient appliances, and promoting waste reduction, is consistent with the intent of SO 3399 to reduce GHG emissions and contribute to the global effort to reduce climate change impacts on disadvantaged communities.